Salesforce.com Foundation announces 2008 global grant recipients

 and replicable project proposals that want to “Turn Up” their use of Salesforce to provide deeper

-and measurable benefit to their organization as well as the greater sector.
-The Technology for
+and measurable benefit within their organisation as well as the greater nonprofit sector.
+The

-Youth Development grant is designed for youth-serving organizations that wish to integrate
+Technology for Youth Development grant is designed for youth-focused organisations to integrate

-technology into their organization in order to further their mission and enhance the lives of the
+technology into their organisation in order to further their mission and enhance the lives of the

 2008 “Turn It Up” Grant Recipients